KEY POINTS

 A hot water system will be a unique purchase for each household, as water consumption and location will affect which brand and type of system you should buy.
 The continuous flow model would best suit households with lower usage or fewer people, in order to keep costs down.

-Purchasing the continuous flow model will initially cost more than a traditional hot water system, but should mean you’ll spend less on power bills and maintenance costs in future.
+Purchasing the continuous flow model will initially cost more than a traditional hot water system, but should mean you’ll spend less on power bills and maintenance costs in the future.
 It’s also ideal for those with limited space, with smaller dimensions and wall-mounting features.
 It’s up to you to decide if a continuous flow model is worthwhile, but with lower ongoing costs and higher efficiency levels, it will be tough to choose otherwise.

 Share this article